pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/pyramids.rst.txt

 Just drag-and-drop images from the filemanager on the pyramid and they will be added to the image gallery.

+You can also drag-and-drop images from web pages.

 You can browse the gallery directly or through the IPNS address.

 From the pyramid's menu you can change the gallery's title,